UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 If your repository is hosted publicly on GitHub, you shouldn't publish your images to Artifactory.
 Artifactory is only used to publish private images.
 [You should use Quay to publish your public images](#publishing-to-quay).

-[Submit a support request for a new Artifactory robot](https://hub.acp.homeoffice.gov.uk/help/support/requests/new/artifactory-bot).
-You should be supplied a robot token in response.
+[Submit a support request for a new Artifactory access token][artifactory support request].
+You should be supplied an access token in response.

-You can inject the robot's token that has been supplied to you with:
+You can inject the token that has been supplied to you with:

 ```
 $ drone secret add --image="docker:17.09.1" --repository <gitlab_repo_group>/<your_gitlab_repo> --name DOCKER_ARTIFACTORY_PASSWORD --value <your_robot_token>